eyes and hour

 Jump to Recipe

 I first fell in love with tamagoyaki with fillings at my Japanese host family’s home in Gunma.
-My host mom made it for breakfast, stuffing it with mentaiko (spicy cod roe) and melty mozzarella—probably because she knew it was my favorite.
+For breakfast, my host mom would roll up layers of egg around melty mozzarella and spicy mentaiko.
+She knew it was my favorite.

 Think tamagoyaki is tricky?
-Let me show you how simple (and cheesy!) it really is.
-After one warm, melty bite, breakfast will never be the same!
+Let me show you how simple and cheesy it can be.
+I tested over ten variations to get it just right.
+After one warm, melty bite, breakfast will never be the same.

 What is Tamagoyaki (Japanese Rolled Omelet)?